New Pupil Information Booklet

 Please find below information from our New Pupil Information Pack, which you can translate into your home language using the Google Translate button below.

 Welcome to St Mary’s.
 We are looking forward to getting to know you and your child.

 Please note that many of our school policies are on our school website, including our attendance, homework and behaviour policies and information about how we protect personal data.
-There is also other information such as term dates and a diary of dates.
+There is also a school calendar.
 If you are unable to access the website and require hard copies of any of the above information, please do not hesitate to contact the school office.

 Please read the information in the booklet and complete the permissions form included in this pack.
 There are also several other forms that it is essential that you complete and return to the school office.